 An interesting case of atypical venous thrombosis with low red blood cells

 Sex: F Age: 65 years.
 Recent abdominal colic.
 Petechial-like manifestations with painful discolored skin lesions (suggestive of dermal veins thromboses) on the chest and abdomen.
 Blood levels of glucose, electrolytes, amylase, lipase, total protein, renal-function tests, the prothrombin time, the international normalized ratio, the partial-thromboplastin time and albumin were normal.
-Laboratory testing revealed hemolytic anemia: Red cells 2.94 x10^6/UL; Haemoglobin 8.9 g/dl; Lactate dehydrogenase 950 IU/L. Computed tomography (CT) of the abdomen and pelvis performed after the administration of intravenous contrast material, revealed a central filling defect in the hepatic veins and their branches that was compatible with acute thrombosis of the hepatic veins and their branches.
-It was suspected paroxysmal nocturnal haemoglobinuria for which flow cytometric analysis was requested.
+Laboratory testing revealed hemolytic anemia: red cells 2.94×106/UL; hemoglobin 8.9 g/dL; lactate dehydrogenase 950 IU/L. Computed tomography of the abdomen and pelvis performed after the administration of intravenous contrast material, revealed a central filling defect in the hepatic veins and their branches that was compatible with acute thrombosis of the hepatic veins and their branches.
+It was suspected paroxysmal nocturnal hemoglobinuria for which flow cytometric analysis was requested.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.